quantumghent/quantumghent.github.io/_pages/research.md

       <div id="text_manybodyphysics" class="panel-collapse collapse" role="tabpanel">
         <div class="panel-body">
           <h2>Many-Body Physics</h2>

-          Our research in many-body physics focuses on <br>
+	  <p>The goal of many-body physics is to study systems with a large number of particles.
+An essential feature of many-body systems is their emerging behaviour, in which the whole system behaves in a completely different way than the individual particles.
+Understanding, predicting and classifying the corresponding different phases of matter is one of the central goals in physics.
+Our research focuses on the quantum many-body problem, the central problem in theoretical physics, for which physicists are only recently starting to unravel the full structure and complexities.
+We do research on:</p>

-          1. The development of tensor network algorithms for the simulation of strongly correlated quantum spin and/or fermionic systems <br>
+	  1. The development of tensor network algorithms for the simulation of strongly correlated quantum spin and/or fermionic systems <br><br>
-          2. Cold atoms in optical traps, optical lattices and atom chips <br>
+          2. Cold atoms in optical traps, optical lattices and atom chips <br><br>
-          3. Topological phases of matter <br>
+          3. Topological phases of matter <br><br>
-          4. Lattice gauge theories <br>
+          4. Lattice gauge theories <br><br>
-          5. The mathematical theory of tensor networks <br>
+          5. The mathematical theory of tensor networks <br><br>
-          6. Categorical symmetries, Integrable systems, and Conformal Field Theories <br>
+          6. Categorical symmetries, Integrable systems, and Conformal Field Theories <br><br>
         </div>
       </div>
       <div id="text_quantumfieldtheory" class="panel-collapse collapse" role="tabpanel">